 1. The world’s largest pair of shoes.

 This humongous pair of shoes is the world’s largest, according to the Guinness Book of World Records which recognized it in 2002.
 It can fit in 30 people simultaneously and were painstakingly made by 10 people within 77 days.

 Each shoe measures 5.29 meters long, 2.37 meters wide and 1.83 meters high.
 The total cost of the shoes was reportedly 2 million pesos, big enough to buy someone several pairs of regular-sized shoes.

 2. The Jeepney.

 Jeepneys are the most popular means of transportation here in the Philippines.
-Fare is relatively cheap, but that’s because jeepneys don’t have air conditioner and are always packed with too many passengers.
+The fare is relatively cheap, but that’s because jeepneys don’t have an air conditioner and are always packed with too many passengers.